victorjatoba/reactive-systems/reactive-systems-in-java/chapter2.md

 - To expose the Docker daemon from minikube to the local terminal environment: `eval $(minikube -p minikube docker-env)`
 - `mvn verify -D quarkus.kubernetes.deploy=true`

+### Service

+- Is a channel of communication delegating to a set of pods
+- This service delegates the port 8080 on pods with matching labels (app.kubernetes.io/name and app.kubernetes.io/version)
+- How to know the service URL: `minikube service code-with-quarkus --url`

+### Check Pod's memory

+- `kubectl top pods`

+## Go Native

+- GraalVM generates native application from Java code
+- GraalVM puts static initialization in build process